-SOLD OUT Hot Wings Tatarian Maple is a graceful, upright spreading small tree grows into a broad rounded shape.
+Hot Wings Tatarian Maple is a graceful, upright spreading small tree grows into a broad rounded shape.
 Its cream green flowers in spring are followed by bright red samara (fruit) in July, ¾ to 1 inch long, with almost parallel wings.
 This cultivar was patented by Fort Collins Nursery from seeds collected from Tatarian Maples in the Cheyenne Wyoming Arboretum chosen for their consistently bright red samaras and bright red fall leaves.
 Its summer leaves are medium green.
 Tatarian Maples will tolerate drought and alkaline soils and listed as a moderately low water demand tree, once established.

 Hedge Maple is an excellent small tree with a dense oval to rounded outline.
 The leaves are handsome glossy, stiff leathery dark green in the summer holding late into the fall, sometimes turning a clear "butterfly" yellow, other times freezing and turning light brown.
 Often the trunk and bark are quite corky.
 This tree will grow in almost any soil, tolerating dry, alkaline, compacted conditions, including clay soils.
 It is essentially pest and insect free.
 The name "Hedge Maple" refers to the tree's tolerance of severe pruning.
 It is often used as a high hedge in Europe.

 Sensation Boxelder is a male clone of a tough native maple species.
 Because it is seedless it less attractive to box elder bugs, which feed on the flowers of female trees and flock to warm brick houses in the fall.
 Boxelders will tolerate drought and alkaline soils.
 This is a smaller xeric shade tree with good red and orange fall color.